NJ Marine Recreational Minimum Size, Possession Limits & Seasons

-For those of you who fish and crab recreationally in the Barnegat Bay, the New Jersey Department of Environmental Protection (NJDEP) Division of Fish and Wildlife’s 2009 Marine Recreational Minimum Size, Possession Limits & Seasons Summary Card will be available beginning the third week of June at local bait and tackle shops, marinas, sporting good stores and marine supply stores.
-It is also available now in PDF form on the Division’s website.
-Click the link above to view the summary card online.
+For those of you who fish and crab recreationally in the Barnegat Bay, visit this New Jersey Department of Environmental Protection (NJDEP) Division of Fish and Wildlife webpage for the latest information about fishing regulations.
+Check with local bait and tackle shops, marinas, sporting good stores and marine supply stores for the Marine Recreational Minimum Size, Possession Limits & Seasons Summary Card, usually available in June.
+You can also download the 2020 card.

-Striper Tracker Project Scientists from the Rutgers Marine Field Station are trying to gain a better understanding of the coastal migration of striped bass.
-Visit the project’s website, StriperTracker.org, to view past and present movements of striped bass in southern Barnegat Bay and Great Bay, learn about stirped bass, adopt a fish and track it, access a field guide of the fishes of Great Bay and southern Barnegat Bay, and much more.
+Scientists from the Rutgers Marine Field Station are trying to gain a better understanding of the coastal migration of striped bass.
+Visit StriperTracker.org, to view past and present movements of striped bass in southern Barnegat Bay and Great Bay, learn about striped bass, adopt a fish and track it, access a field guide of the fishes of Great Bay and southern Barnegat Bay, and much more.

 The New Jersey Ocean Beach Information website is operated by the New Jersey Department of Environmental Protection and provides information on New Jersey’s ocean beach water quality and public access locations.

-Some fish and crustaceans caught in New Jersey are contaminated with chemicals such as Dioxin, PCBs and Mercury.
-If you are interested in finding information about fish consumption advisories and the “Fish Smart, Eat Smart Guide,” you can find easy to understand guidance provided by the New Jersey Department of Environmental Protection (NJDEP) on their website or download the 2009 “Fish Smart, Eat Smart Guide” by clicking here.
+Some fish and crustaceans caught in certain areas of New Jersey are contaminated with chemicals such as Dioxin, PCBs and Mercury.
+If you are interested in information about NJ fish consumption advisories, you can find easy-to-understand guidance provided on this NJDEP website, where you can download the latest “Fish Smart, Eat Smart Guide.”

 Support Sustainable Fisheries!